-The first step users do in a fitness app is to create a personal account.
+The first thing users do in a fitness app is create a personal account.
 This should be an easy process with the possibility to synchronise the account with social media.
 Use successful fitness app templates to get the idea of how the profiles should look and explore negative reviews to gather intel on which elements need improving.

 Since the app will store personal data, it needs to be secure.
 There are numerous instances where fitness tracking programs have exposed user data.
 Developers should be clear about what information they can use and share.
 If user health data can be used in medical treatment, the app needs to comply with local regulations such as the HIPAA requirements in the US.

 For most people who install fitness apps, the user community plays as much of a role as personal goals do in terms of motivation.
 The best fitness applications for running establish a good pattern to follow here; not only do they motivate users to share their experience through social media, but they also organise running events to bring the community together.

 Sharing, chatting with friends, and interacting with the community entertains and retains users.
 For this purpose, Nike Run Club users can share their results on different social media platforms.
 Social integration is essential to keeping users happy in 2021 and beyond.

 The Nike Run Club app.
 Source: App Store

 Game-like challenges in workout apps are a great motivation for users.
 While kept simple and fun, challenges can actually get people to do extra exercises and neatly designed achievement boards can be shared easily with friends.